Part of a series: Dematerialization

 You want to ship books?
 Really?
 Who ships books?

 Because of mass-production, we’ve been living among essentially interchangeable copies for quite some time.
 The next step is making them utterly interchangeable.
-Here’s my prediction: We are less than 50 years away from the shipping of objects being as quaint and specialized a practice as shipping sheets of paper with good-wishes written them.
+Here’s my prediction: We are less than 50 years away from the shipping of objects being as quaint and specialized a practice as shipping sheets of paper with good-wishes written on them.

 Whoever rises to replace FedEx?
 Their slogan can be: “It’s already waiting for you.“